MuxGel: Simultaneous Dual-Modal Visuo-Tactile Sensing via Spatially Multiplexing and Deep Reconstruction: Visual-Tactile Servoing Grasping Experiment

 To evaluate the sensor in a manipulation setting, we designed a dynamic visuo-tactile servoing experiment for robotic grasping.
 MuxGel was integrated into a Robotiq 2F-140 gripper mounted on a UR16e robotic arm.
 The robot was constrained to vertical translation (Z-axis) directly above the target objects initially.
 During the approach phase, the arm descends until the object appears in the sensor's visual field of view.
 Object localization is achieved via background subtraction and contour extraction.
 A visual servoing loop continuously computes the object centroid and drives the arm to minimize its vertical offset relative to the sensor center.
 After alignment, the gripper initiates a gentle closure.

-During closure, the Robotiq 2F-140 jaws do not follow a perfectly parallel, purely normal trajectory, which can induce in-plane object shift.
-We track this motion online using the vision stream and compensate in real time to maintain grasp alignment.
-The controller then switches to tactile stopping based on reconstructed contact deformation.
+During grasping, the controller uses the reconstructed vision and tactile streams in real time.
+The vision stream first guides the arm to align the object centroid with the sensor center.
+Once the centroid falls within a predefined tolerance around the sensor center, the gripper begins closing.
+Because the Robotiq 2F-140 jaws do not follow a perfectly parallel, purely normal trajectory, closure can induce in-plane object shift.
+The vision stream continues to track this shift online and adjusts the arm motion to maintain alignment.
+In parallel, the tactile stream provides contact feedback for closure control.
 The gripper stops closing when the maximum deformation in the reconstructed tactile depth map exceeds a predefined threshold.
-This stopping rule aims to achieve stable contact while avoiding excessive compression before lifting.
+This closed-loop strategy aims to establish stable contact while avoiding excessive object compression before lifting.
 Notably, 3D tactile depth reconstruction (shown in the supplementary video) is performed zero-shot using the standard GelSight Mini repository \cite{gelsight_gsrobotics_2021} without any domain adaptation.
 This demonstrates that the reconstructed tactile outputs maintain high physical fidelity and are fully compatible with existing tactile processing pipelines.
 The proposed pipeline was evaluated across nine unseen objects, achieving a 100\% successful grasp rate.